gerald24/possy/README.md

 ### possy-service

-The service is a Vaadin frontend, which creates print requests either by retrieving content from Jira (or other Providers) or get manually entered issues.
+The service is a [Vaadin](https://vaadin.com/) frontend, which creates print requests either by retrieving content from Jira (or other providers) or get manually entered issues.

 ## Issuetypes